varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 Since I'm an active Hackintosh user on this machine, I will update the EFI periodically here as anything new is available.

-Currently, this EFI is based on OpenCore 0.6.3, and includes the latest kexts as of 2020.11.09.
+Currently, this EFI is based on OpenCore 0.6.4, and includes the latest kexts as of 2020.12.30.

-> Note: I'm testing OC 0.6.4, new release will happen soon.
-Also, I plan to rewrite the guide, focusing mainly on Big Sur.

 ## About Big Sur

 With this EFI, you can try to install Big Sur too.
 After succesfully installing Catalina, you can enroll to Apple's Mac beta program, and update the OS via System preferences.
 The PC will reboot multiple times during the install process.
 (4-5 times if I remember correctly.)
 You can also perform a clean install too.
-I started testing this EFI with Big Sur today (2020.11.11.), we'll se how it handles daily usage.

 > NOTICE: Some users (including me) experienced a problem when tried to update from System Preferences, as after the install, the machine booted back to Catalina, like nothing was changed.
-I have no fixes for this issue at the moment, if the System Preferences update fails, you have to make an installer USB.
+I have no fixes for this issue at the moment, if the System Preferences update fails, you have to update via an install USB.

 **DO NOT USE INTEL HD4400 for Big Sur, as it is extremely glitchy.** In some cases, the OS behaves like you wouldn't have hardware acceleration, and the UI is laggy as hell.
 Even the Dock magnification animation freezes.
 > Note: I'm using this EFI at the moment with the latest Big Sur release.

-> Update: I'm on Big Sur for almost a month now.
+> Update: I'm on Big Sur for almost 2 months now.
 144hz is not working, DRM patches are broken, and sometimes I experience sleep issues, when the machine stuck in a state, that it runs all fans 100%, and no response, just black screen.
 I have to reset the computer in this case.
 Other than that, it works as it should. :)

 ## Before you start